 Seriously, what is Aleppo?
 Well, the question should be where is Aleppo as it’s one of the most prominent cities in Syria.
 But, for the 29th Governor of New Mexico, Gary Johnson the city of Aleppo is certainly a thing that he is not aware of.

 While on MSNBC, “What is Aleppo” that’s what he said on how as the president, he will address the refugee crisis in the war-torn Syrian city.
 After MSNBC commentator emphasize whether he was serious Mr. Johnson indicated that he was really not aware of the city.
-When they explained the whereabouts of Aleppo, it was too late for him to recover.
+When they explained the whereabouts of Aleppo, it was too late for the Governor to recover.